MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/mklink.md

 ---
 title: mklink
-description: Reference topic for the mklink command, which creates a directory or file symbolic or hard link. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the mklink command, which creates a directory or file symbolic or hard link. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article